bartosovic-lab/nanoscope/README.md

 > If cellranger is not installed on your favorite HPC, please contact your HPC support.

+Pre compiled references for cellranger-atac for some species are available [here](https://support.10xgenomics.com/single-cell-atac/software/downloads/latest)

+To generate cellranger-atac reference please follow [here](https://support.10xgenomics.com/single-cell-atac/software/pipelines/latest/advanced/references)

 ## HPC profiles
 The pipeline is implemented in workflow management software known as snakemake.
-It communicates with HPCs to run paralellized jobs to speed up the process.
+It communicates with HPCs to run parallelized jobs to speed up the process.
-Like previously mentionned at the beginning of the [Set Up](#set-up), the conda environment has been built to create a communication between snakemake and htcordor scheduler, therefore, htcondor package has been installed in the conda environment.
+Like previously mentioned at the beginning of the [Set Up](#set-up), the conda environment has been built to create a communication between snakemake and htcordor/slurm scheduler, therefore, htcondor package has been installed in the conda environment.

 For htcondor workflow management, we will follow these [guidelines](https://github.com/Snakemake-Profiles/htcondor)
 ```